The "ABC" of Legal Liquor in Virginia

 In 2010-11, Governor Robert McDonnell tried to abolish the system of state control and privatize alcohol sales, eliminating the state monopoly on the sale of hard liquor.
 In the original proposal, 1,000 retail licenses would have been auctioned, tripling the number of outlets in Virginia for liquor sales.

-Wholesale operations would also be shifted to the private sector, and the state would sell the main ABC warehouse at 2901 Hermitage Road in Richmond (known locally as "Alcohol and Broad").
-The governor claimed privatization would generate $500 million, which would be used to finance transportation projects.9
+Wholesale operations would also be shifted to the private sector, and the state would sell the main ABC warehouse in Richmond.
+It had been located at the intersection of Harrison and West Broad streets (known locally as "Alcohol and Broad"), then moved in 1971 to 2901 Hermitage Road.

 the central warehouse ships bottles of hard liquor to the 350 or so local ABC stores